-In Year Three, students are exposed to clinical medicine in hospital and ambulatory settings.
+In the clerkship phase of the curriculum, students works in the clinical settings, including hospital and ambulatory care.
 Students complete five eight-week clerkships in Family & Community Health, Internal Medicine, Obstetrics & Gynecology, Pediatrics, and Surgery and four-week clerkships in Psychiatry and Neurology.
 Students continue to develop their life-long learning and critical thinking skills in the context of patient care while beginning to develop appropriate patient assessment, diagnosis, and management skills.
+Students also have an opportunity to choose electives, including research during their third year of the curriculum.